dy/ogg-decoder/README.md

 # ogg-decoder

-Fork of oggmented, allowing to decode in webworker without need for audio context or audio buffers.
+Stripped oggmented decoder, allowing to be used in webworker without need for audio context or audio buffers.

 # Usage